Iranian Revolution: Declaration of martial law and the Jaleh Square Massacre (8 September)

-The 4th of September marked Eid al-Fitr, the holiday celebrating the end of the month of Ramadan.
+The 4th of September marked Eid al-Fitr, the holiday celebrating the end of Ramadan.
 A permit for an open-air prayer was granted, in which 200,000–500,000 people attended.
-Instead, the clergy directed the crowd on a large march through the center of Tehran, while the Shah reportedly watched the march from his helicopter, unnerved, and confused.
+Instead, the clergy directed the crowd on a march through the center of Tehran.
+The Shah reportedly watched from his helicopter, unnerved and confused.
 A few days later, even larger protests took place, and, for the first time, protesters called for Khomeini's return and the establishment of an Islamic republic.

-At midnight on 8 September, the Shah declared martial law in Tehran and 11 other major cities throughout the country.
-All street demonstrations were banned, and a night-time curfew was established.
-Tehran's martial law commander was General Gholam-Ali Oveissi, who was known for his severity against opponents.
-However, the Shah made clear that once martial law was lifted, he intended to continue with the liberalization.
-He retained Sharif-Emami's civilian government, hoping that protesters would avoid taking the streets.
+At midnight on 8 September, the Shah declared martial law in Tehran and 11 other major cities.
+All street demonstrations were banned and a curfew was imposed.
+Tehran's martial law commander, general Gholam-Ali Oveissi, was known for his severity against opponents.
+However, the Shah made clear that once martial law was lifted, he intended to resume liberalization.
+He retained Sharif-Emami's civilian government, hoping protesters would avoid taking the streets.

-However, 5,000 protesters took to the streets, either in defiance or because they had missed hearing the declaration, and faced off with soldiers at Jaleh Square.
-After warning shots failed to disperse the crowd, troops fired directly into the crowd, killing 64, while General Oveissi claimed that 30 soldiers were killed by snipers in surrounding buildings.
+However, 6,000 protesters took to the streets, either in defiance or because they had missed hearing the declaration, and faced off with soldiers at Jaleh Square.
+After warning shots failed to disperse the crowd, troops fired directly into it, killing 64.
+General Oveissi claimed that 30 soldiers were killed by snipers in surrounding buildings.
 Additional clashes throughout the day, which would be called Black Friday by the opposition, brought the opposition death toll to 89.